Coded Random Access: Applying Codes on Graphs to Design Random Access Protocols: Conclusion

 \section{Conclusion}

-Random access protocols represent an essential element of a wireless communication system that offers access to multiple devices.
-The classic approach of ALOHA, although essentially inefficient, underpins the majority of the existing wireless access protocols.
-The change of the collision model and the application of successive interference cancellation has led to \emph{coded random access}, an innovative approach superior to classic ALOHA.
-Coded random access is suited for M2M communications as the main burden of the protocol is put on the receiving Base Station.
-We have shown that the coded random access is tightly related to the erasure codes-on-graphs and we have presented several protocol variants.
+The legacy slotted ALOHA, although essentially inefficient, underpins the majority of the existing wireless random access protocols.
+The change of the perspective on the collision model through the application of successive interference cancellation has led to \emph{coded random access}, an innovative approach superior to legacy SA.
+We have shown that the coded random access is tightly related to codes on graphs and we have presented several protocol variants.
 Considering that the ALOHA approach dominated during the last four decades, we believe that the coded random access opens new grounds for designing communication systems that should embrace a massive number of M2M devices.
+Finally, we note that principles of the coded random access can be combined with any MUD technique, i.e., they are not restricted to the simple chain of single-user detections' scenario assumed in the paper.